newhavenrb/conferences/David-Heinemeier-Hansson-keynote.md

 * Great products are made by people who use them
     * You care about tools you can use
     * Don't dumb things down; is that what you want?
+    * Still doing Rails because he likes it, even after a decade
+* Progress is painful
+    * You have to throw some of it out
+    * Rails 4 will change things **and** break things
+    * "I will not fear change, I will not fight progress"
+    * "Stay young, stay curious, stay hippie"

 ## Discussion

+* This kind of seems like Suzuki's "Beginner's Mind" concept @benjaminoakes
 * What does this mean for the iPad, OS X Mountain Lion, etc. which are simplified ("made more safe")?
 Does that mean we'll have people with fewer programming skills?  @benjaminoakes
+* It reminds me of decluttering/minimalizing.
+It's hard to get rid of some things, but it can be worth it.  @benjaminoakes